Federal Theatre Project: Living Newspaper

 Living Newspapers were plays written by teams of researchers-turned-playwrights.
-These men and women clipped articles from newspapers about current events, often hot button issues like farm policy, syphilis testing, the Tennessee Valley Authority, and housing inequity.
+These men and women clipped articles from newspapers about current events, often hot button issues like farm policy, syphilis (spirochete) infection, the Tennessee Valley Authority, and housing inequity.
 These newspaper clippings were adapted into plays intended to inform audiences, often with progressive or left-wing themes.
-Triple-A Plowed Under, for instance, attacked the U.S. Supreme Court for killing an aid agency for farmers.
+Triple-A Plowed Under, for instance, attacked the U.S. Supreme Court for killing the Agricultural Adjustment Act.
 These politically themed plays quickly drew criticism from members of Congress.

 Although the undisguised political invective in the Living Newspaper productions sparked controversy, they also proved popular with audiences.
 As an art form, the Living Newspaper is perhaps the Federal Theatre's most well-known work.

 Problems with the Federal Theatre Project and Congress intensified when the State Department objected to the first Living Newspaper, Ethiopia, about Haile Selassie and his nation's struggles against Benito Mussolini's invading Italian forces.
 The U.S. government soon mandated that the FTP, a government agency, could not depict foreign heads of state on the stage for fear of diplomatic backlash.
 Playwright and director Elmer Rice, head of the New York office of the FTP, resigned in protest and was succeeded by his assistant, Philip W. Barber.